marcelkliemannel/marcelkliemannel.com/content/projects/intellij-plugins/intellij-gradle-utilities-plugin/index.md

 jetBrainsMarketplace: "https://plugins.jetbrains.com/plugin/16800-gradle-utilities"
 ---

-IntelliJ plugin that provides some useful utilities to support the daily work with Gradle:
+An IntelliJ plugin that provides some useful utilities to support the daily work with Gradle:

 {{< retina-image main-menu2x.png "Gradle Utilities Main Menu" >}}